Tug Valley High School: History

 The school was opened with an 1800-seat gymnasium.
 The school's football field was named "Bob Brewer Stadium" in honor of a longtime Mingo County Board of Education President who was a lifelong Naugatuck resident and businessman.
 The football stadium was designed to seat approximately 1,200 and had a press/announcer's box at the top of the "home" bleachers.
 The field also doubled as the school's baseball and girls' softball field under a movable configuration design.
 No concession or restroom areas were originally built.
 In 1990 a group of community athletic supporters raised funds to build a new facilities building on the field, complete with on-field dressing areas, public restrooms, concession facilities and weight training facilities.
 However, fundraising did not generate the needed amount, so a scaled down version of the facility was designed and built with public restrooms, concession area and a team filming area overhead, with all other features removed from the original design.

 In the fall of 2011 plans were announced to build a long-awaited bridge to allow direct access from West Virginia Route 65 to the school facility.
 As part of those plans, it was announced that 2011 would be the last year the Panthers would play in Bob Brewer Stadium and that immediately following the 2011 football season, work would begin on the building of a new, modernized football stadium for the school that would be closer to the mouth of Den's Branch.
 New baseball-only and softball-only facilities would be built on the site of Bob Brewer Stadium along with tennis courts and a track.
 Phase I completion of the new stadium was scheduled for July 2012.

+In 2025 U.S. News and World Report ranked the school as the ninth best high school out of the 114 high schools in all of West Virginia.